CodeMacrocosm/Frontend-Interviews-Roadmap/README.md

 - **YouTube Channels:** [The Net Ninja](https://www.youtube.com/c/TheNetNinja)
 - **Projects:** Implement Bootstrap for a responsive webpage and create a simple project using Bootstrap. 🚀

-Absolutely!
-Including advanced topics such as performance optimization, security, and accessibility is crucial for a well-rounded frontend developer.
-Here's an updated section in the roadmap to incorporate these important aspects:

 ## Month 2: Advanced JavaScript and Frontend Frameworks 🚀